nasserhadim/prizeversity/README.md

 - Migrations live only in `backend/migrations/`; the rest of your app stays unchanged.
 - From now on, any time you touch `Classroom.js` (or any other schema) ask: *Do existing documents need a tweak or new index?*—if yes, add a migration file and you're future-proof.

+# Appendix · Optional Nginx/Windows for a local HTTPS sandbox